Opetushallitus/oma-opintopolku-loki/parser/README.md

     organizationOid   String        Organization OID, e.g. "1.2.246.562.10.00000000001".
                                     Used for kitu and varda entries to define the organization of the user.

     In order to store a log entry successfully, all the fields are mandatory, except serviceName "koski" does not require organizationOid.

-    Combination of (bootTime, logSeq, hostname) must define a unique key for the log entry.
+    Log entry identifier: Combination of (bootTime, logSeq, hostname) must define a unique key for the log entry.

     Extra fields are allowed, and even stored as raw data, but not used for anything currently.